📋

 Run regular full system scans and keep your antivirus software updated for maximum protection.

-2. Enable two-factor authentication on key accounts.
+2. Turn on two-factor authentication for your main accounts.

-3. Keep your devices and apps updated automatically.
+3. Set devices and apps to auto-update.

-4. Avoid clicking suspicious links or attachments.
+4. Refuse to click sketchy links or attachments.

 “People often overlook basic digital hygiene, which unfortunately makes them easy targets.
 Consistency is the key.” — Brian Krebs, Cybersecurity Journalist